karkirowle/karkirowle.github.io/_pages/conferences/probai.md

 cycle consistent GANs are indeed becoming more than a niche ML research area.

-The related coursework as one of the most rewarding assignments I have ever done, because it really helps to bring together the theory and practice in your mind.
+The related coursework was one of the most rewarding assignments I have ever done, because it really helped me bring together the theory and practice in my mind.

-Depending on next year's topics I might consider attending again, but it was definitely a refreshing experience.
+Depending on next year's topics I might consider attending again, but it was definitely a refreshing breakout from my PhD life.

 ![](/images/probai_1.jpeg)
 *As always, the best thing of summer schools is the ability to make new connections*